Brittany Murphy

-Brittany Anne Murphy-Monjack (née Bertolotti; November 10, 1977 – December 20, 2009) was an American actress and singer, known for playing Tai Frasier in the teen movie Clueless (1995), Alex Latourno in 8 Mile (2002) and Daisy Randone in Girl, Interrupted (1999).
+Brittany Anne Murphy-Monjack (née Bertolotti; November 10, 1977 – December 20, 2009), better known as Brittany Murphy, was an American actress and singer, known for her equal mastery of the comedy and drama genres.
+Her famed roles include Tai Frasier in the teen film Clueless (1995), Alex Latourno in 8 Mile (2002), Daisy Randone in Girl, Interrupted (1999), Molly Gunn in Uptown Girls (2003), Sarah in Just Married (2003), and Gloria in Happy Feet (2006).

-Born in Atlanta, Murphy moved to Los Angeles as a teenager and pursued a career in acting.
-Her breakthrough role was as Tai Frasier in Clueless (1995), followed by supporting roles in independent films such as Freeway (1996) and Bongwater (1998).
-She made her stage debut in a Broadway production of Arthur Miller's A View from the Bridge in 1997 before appearing as Daisy Randone in Girl, Interrupted (1999) and as Lisa Swenson in Drop Dead Gorgeous (1999).
+Born in Atlanta, her parents Angelo Bertolotti and Sharon Murphy divorced when she was three years old.
+She moved to Los Angeles as a teenager and began her acting career at thirteen.
+Her breakthrough role was Tai Frasier in Clueless (1995), followed by supporting roles in independent films such as Freeway (1996) and Bongwater (1998).
+She made her theatrical debut in a Broadway production of Arthur Miller's A View from the Bridge in 1997, before starring as Daisy Randone in Girl, Interrupted (1999) and Lisa Swenson in Drop Dead Gorgeous (1999).

-In the 2000s, Murphy appeared in Don't Say a Word (2001) alongside Michael Douglas, and alongside Eminem in 8 Mile (2002), for which she gained critical recognition.
-Her later roles included Riding in Cars with Boys (2001), Spun (2002), Just Married (2003), Uptown Girls (2003), Sin City (2005), and Happy Feet (2006).
-Murphy also voiced Luanne Platter on the animated television series King of the Hill (1997–2010).
-Her final film, Something Wicked, was released in April 2014.
+In the 2000s, she played the patient Elisabeth Burrows in Don't Say a Word (2001), alongside Michael Douglas, and Alex Latourno in 8 Mile (2002), for which she garnered critical acclaim.
+Her subsequent roles included Riding in Cars with Boys (2001), Spun (2002), Just Married (2003), Uptown Girls (2003), Sin City (2005), and Happy Feet (2006).
+She also voiced the character Luanne Platter in the animated television series King of the Hill (1997–2010).
+On The Ramen Girl (2008), she served as a producer in addition to acting.
+Her final film project was Something Wicked, a film released in April 2014 and later released on home video.

-On December 20, 2009, Murphy died at age 32 under disputed circumstances.
-The coroner's verdict was pneumonia, exacerbated by anemia and misuse of various prescription medicines.
+She also dabbled in music, being able to sing and play the piano and trumpet during her childhood.
+In the early 1990s, she was part of the band Blessed Soul, alongside actor Eric Balfour.
+No plans to release an album were pursued.
+In 2006, she featured on British DJ Paul Oakenfold's single "Faster Kill Pussycat", and that same year, she covered two songs: Queen's "Somebody to Love" and Earth, Wind & Fire's "Boogie Wonderland" for the soundtrack of the film Happy Feet.